Jesterhearts/hop-hash/README.md

 # hop-hash

-A high-performance hash table implementation in Rust, utilizing an 8-way hopscotch hashing scheme.
+A hash table implementation in Rust, utilizing an 8-way hopscotch hashing scheme.

 Hopscotch hashing is a technique which attempts to place an item within a fixed distance (a "neighborhood") of its ideal bucket during insertion.
 If this fails, an empty spot is located and